-Johnny Cash was a man of immense talents, and perhaps his greatest gift was instilling his emotions into other artists’ creations.
+The legendary Johnny Cash was a man of immense talents, and one of his greatest gifts was instilling his emotions into other artists' creations.

-From traditionals like “God’s Gonna Cut You Down” to “Ring Of Fire”, Johnny Cash covered songs he could relate to, songs to which he could bring a new edge.
+Beyond old favorites like "God's Gonna Cut You Down" and "Ring Of Fire," Johnny Cash covered songs he could relate to, songs to which he could bring a new edge.
 And sometimes Cash covered songs no one would expect, making them not only country, but also his own.

 10. I Hung My Head